 However, in many cases, such as doctors labelling millions of MRI scans, this approach is not feasible.
 So, how can we help machines learn more effectively?

 For big data problems where traditional methods fall short, Active Learning (AL) emerges as a powerful solution.
 AL, defined as learning by asking questions, operates much like a child's learning process.
 While supervised learning involves learning from observations and reinforcement learning relies on trial and error, AL is akin to learning from a teacher by asking questions.

 To make AI a viable alternative or significant support for human decision-making processes, its learning capabilities must be enhanced.
 This requires an efficient and intelligent questioning process, allowing AI to extract maximum information with minimal questions, saving both time and money.

 Active Learning focuses on empowering AI to ask the right questions and accelerate its learning process.

 This revised text includes relevant keywords (big data challenges, Active Learning, AI training, reinforcement learning, supervised learning, AlphaGo project, human decision-making, learning capabilities) and maintains a professional tone, increasing its appeal to potential clients and improving its search ranking.

 Unlocking the Potential of AI: The Role of Supervised Learning in Generating Valuable Outcomes

-Artificial Intelligence (AI) systems, just like any intelligent system, needs to learn to produce a valuable outcome.
-In today’s applications, the value of the result is usually defined by correctly predicting a specific label for an unlabeled set item.
+Artificial Intelligence (AI) systems, like all intelligent systems, require learning to produce meaningful results.
+In contemporary applications, the value of these outcomes is often determined by accurately predicting a specific label for an unlabeled data item.

-Many AI systems rely on supervised learning, where AI utilizes a group of labelled samples to build a model, which later can be applied to estimate the unlabeled samples.
-A simple example being AI trying to diagnose undiagnosed MRI scans from the information it has learned from a diagnosed set.
+A common approach for AI systems is supervised learning, where AI leverages a set of labelled samples to construct a model, which can then be used to predict the labels of unlabeled samples.
+For instance, an AI system may learn to diagnose previously undiagnosed MRI scans by analyzing a dataset of previously diagnosed scans.